Inside: Two tutorials, one on styling a printer tray for Christmas and the other on how to make an upcycled printer tray shadow box.

 How to Style A Vintage Printers Tray for Christmas

-1..
-The first thing is to make the letter blocks.
-Cut the blocks down to size so that they fit in the printer tray boxes.
+Step 1: The first thing is to make the letter blocks.
+Cut the blocks to size so they fit in the printer tray boxes.

-3. The final thing is to gather the 3 elements, letters, pictures, and ornaments to create the Christmas shadow box from the vintage printers tray.
+Step 3: The final thing is to gather the three elements, letters, pictures, and ornaments to create the Christmas shadow box from the vintage printer tray.
 I used glue dots to stick the items in the box.
 This made it easy to move around as I changed my mind.

 Every year, I save all the Christmas cards and repurpose and craft with them.
 As well as using them to style vintage printer trays, I use them to make repurposed tin can ornaments.